G.B.H. (TV series): Production

 External scenes of the primary school were shot at Lostock County Primary School in Bolton.
 Identifying signs were removed or in some cases painted out.
 One sign at the front of the school, that read 'Bolton MBC—Keep Off', had 'Bolton MBC' painted out.
 The sign—and the painted-out letters—were still visible in 2014.

+Awards and nominations

 Home video

 The series was released in the UK (Region 2 DVD) on 12 June 2006, it was also released in "The Alan Bleasdale Collection" box set with two Bleasdale drama series: Jake's Progress and Melissa.
 It was released in the US (Region 1 DVD) on 23 February 2010.